gchave77/javascript/README.md

 This repo contains all work pertaining to the Javascript Module of TEKcamp.

-* Day 1 - Complete watching and practicing the fundamentals of javascript material from the Udemy course: <a href="https://teksystemsbootcamp.udemy.com/course/the-complete-javascript-course/learn/lecture/5869120#overview">The Complete JavaScript Course 2020</a>.
+* Day 1 - Complete the problems in exercises1.js
-* Day 2 - Complete the problems in exercises1.js
+* Day 2 - Complete the problems in exercises2.js
-* Day 3 - Complete the problems in exercises2.js
+* Day 3 - Complete the problems in exercises3.js
-* Day 4 - Complete the problems in exercises3.js
+* Day 4 - Complete the problems in dom folder.
+Instructions for that exercise can be found in dom/README.md

-All problems can be found in the javascript files.
+All problems descriptions can be found in the javascript files.
+The DOM problem description can be found in the dom/README.md file

 ## ********************************